 Take a look at the infographic provided below to discover which trading structure is most suitable for you.
-We have also included income illustrations for Contractors with daily rates of £300 and £500 per day operating through their own limited Company versus using the services of an Umbrella Company.
-If money is your motivator then the figures speak for themselves.
+We have also included income illustrations for contractors with daily rates of £300 and £500 per day operating through their own limited company versus using the services of an umbrella company.

 Let us prepare an individually tailored income illustration for you.
 Simply complete the enquiry form above and we will provide you with an illustration comparing your earnings for both trading options!

 * Your personal income percentage will depend on a number of factors including the amount of expenses you incur.

 It is vitally important that you do your research and ensure that you choose a reputable service provider for your chosen route.
 If you are setting up a limited Company then make sure that the accountancy firm you choose use fully qualified accountants.